unaisshemim/Global-Cart/README.md

 3.Install dependencies using npm:

     npm install
-4.Add Gemini Api to the env variable:
+4.Add Gemini Api to the .env file:

-    GEMINI_API=""
+    GEMINI_API= ""

 5.Run the application: